Wuzzmi/swe1r-autosplitter-libresplit/README.md

 ------------------------------------------------------------------------------
 }
 ```
 Here is where all settings can be modified.
 The script settings include a minimal description of each option, this should be enough to work with.
-For most cases **```preset```** is the only setting that will need to be adjusted.
+In most cases **```preset```** is the only setting that requires adjustment.

 > [!caution]
 > ```lua